CollinHeist/TitleCardMaker/docs/user_guide/series.md

     This documentation is actively being developed.

-When a Series is clicked on via the home page or the search bar, you will access the Series page (at `/series/{series_id}`) where all Series-level options, Title Card customizations, files, and actions can be viewed.
+When a Series is clicked on from the home page or the search bar, you will access the "Series page" (at `/series/{series_id}`) where all Series-level options, Title Card customizations, files, and actions can be viewed.

 ![Series Page](../assets/series_light.webp#only-light){.no-lightbox}
 ![Series Page](../assets/series_dark.webp#only-dark){.no-lightbox}

-This page is separated into two sections - the _actions_ (on the left), and the _options_ (on the right).
+This page is separated into two sections - the _actions_ at the top of the page, and the _options_ in the middle/bottom.

 ## Actions

-### Poster

-When a Series is added to TitleCardMaker, it looks for a poster in your media servers (Plex, Emby, Jellyfin) - _if a library has been assigned_ - and then TMDb.

-This poster is purely visual and is not used for Title Card creation.

-??? tip "Changing the Poster"

-    If you would like to change the poster, hover over the poster and click the `Edit Poster` button.
-This will launch a modal where you can either enter a URL which TCM will download the poster from, query TMDb for a poster, or upload a file from your current machine.

-    After selecting any of these options, clicking `Update` will then swap out the currently visible poster for the Series.

-### Navigation
+### Navigation Arrows

-To the right of the Series name are two arrow icons (:material-arrow-left-circle: and :material-arrow-right-circle:).
+On the far left and right of the action bar are arrows (:material-arrow-left-circle: and :material-arrow-right-circle:).
 Clicking either of these will navigate to the previous and next Series _alphabetically_ from the current Series.